MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 # Remarks
-Calling `ICoreWebView2WebResourceResponseView::TryGetContent` will return an error HRESULT for redirect responses, as their content (if any) is ignored.
-`ICoreWebView2WebResourceResponseViewTryGetContentCompletedHandler` will be
+`ICoreWebView2WebResourceResponseViewGetContentCompletedHandler` will be
-invoked with a failure errorCode if no content was found for the response, or if the content failed to load.
+invoked with a failure errorCode if the content failed to load.
-Calling `CoreWebView2WebResourceResponseView.TryGetContentAsync` will throw a `COMException` if the response has no body.
-As noted, the body for redirect responses is ignored.
+Calling `CoreWebView2WebResourceResponseView.GetContentAsync` will throw a `COMException` if the content failed to load.

 # API Notes